utri092/Documentation_David_Sandberg/README.md

 #This repository contains my experience of using it

-# If you have the computing power, feel free to make a model or train a pre-existing model over a huge dataset
+#If you have the computing power feel free to make your own model or use a pre-trained one over a huge dataset

 #Credits go to Mr Nathan Bond who streamlined the process of learning for me.
 I am extremely grateful to him for his time